Xavier6020/Traverse-Detail-Reduction-App/README.md

 # Traverse-Detail-Reduction-App
 This code uses Qt5 to create a windowed application.
-The application is capable of reducing traverse and detail survey observations that come are formatted in an excel file.
+The application is capable of reducing traverse and detail survey observations that are formatted in an excel file.
 The code also allows the user to input  values that a typical detail survey would cover and reduce said observations from there.
 The code for the application is breakable and relise on the user input following correct units.
 The units given must be as follows:

-installation requirments
-Users must have installed Qt5 in their python enviroment.
-This can be done by opening the command prompt on your pc and typing the following command: pip install PyQt5 (This step must be done after installing python).

 Bearings: dd.mmss (degrees minutes seconds)
 Distances: m (meters)